 What am I being asked to decide?

-- You are being asked to decide whether you would like to share a copy f data from the Growing Up in New Zealand 17-Year Data Collection with StatsNZ for use in the Integrated Data Infrastructure (IDI) database.
+- You are being asked to decide whether you would like to share a copy of data from the Growing Up in New Zealand 17-Year Data Collection with StatsNZ for use in the IDI.

 What is the IDI, and why does it matter?